neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/index.md

 In 2026, we will return, with an expanded two-week program adding a new *Extracellular Electrophysiology* track, additional satellite events, guest lectures and opportunities for researchers to present their own work.

-:::{admonition} More information
+:::{admonition} Application
 :class: info
-More details will be added before registration opens.
+To apply for OSSS, please complete [this form](https://forms.gle/S4jWFdQktkRxfHBo9).
+Application questions can be found [here](./2026/application_questions).

-However, if you have any questions, please ask on our [Zulip chat](https://neuroinformatics.zulipchat.com/#narrow/channel/542225-Open-Software-Summer-School).
+f you have any questions, please ask on our [Zulip chat](https://neuroinformatics.zulipchat.com/#narrow/channel/542225-Open-Software-Summer-School).
 Alternatively, please <a href="mailto:adam.tyson@ucl.ac.uk ?subject=Open Software Summer School">email Adam Tyson</a>.
 :::